 If you know the rules, you can think in English.
 You can even speak the words out loud to hear if it sounds right.
 You’ll do yourself (and your audience) a huge favor every time you do this.

 As I’ve mentioned earlier, I was fortunate to have worked with U.S.-based editors who took the time to read my work and tell me what needs to be improved or changed.
 It not only taught me a lot about writing for a U.S. audience, but it motivated me to become a better writer in general.

 If you are not working with editors at this point, fear not.
 It’s not the only way to get feedback on your writing.

 You can get a mentor who is a native English speaker.
 It can be an English teacher or writer who works in your country.
 I know most of these folks work in international schools, so look them up in your location and see if they’re available for mentoring.

 Work with your mentor and listen to what he has to say.
-Be open to criticisms — you need it to improve.
+Be open to criticism — you need it to improve.
 Ask as many questions as you have during your sessions and always apply what you’ve learned.

 If you live in a country where this might not be possible, there are lots of courses online that can help you improve your writing skills.
-These courses won’t come close to talking with someone in person, but it should teach you enough to be a better, more confident writer.
+These courses won’t come close to talking with someone in person, but they should teach you enough to be a better, more confident writer.